275 Gallon Food Grade IBC Tote Chester County PA

 Place the tube filter at a height most easy to access for periodic inspection and cleaning.

-If you prefer 2" pvc pipe opposed to 3" pvc pipe, connect a 3" to 2" pvc adpater after the 3" pvc filtering system.
+To transition the 3" pvc pipe to 2" pvc pipe, use a 3" to 2" pvc adpater after the 3" pvc filtering system.

 Both Homedepot and Lowes offer all of the PVC pipes and fittings.
 The filters are available at Amazon.